johnhain-microsoft/evolution-of-agents/docs/stories/epic-1-developer-experience-improvements.md

 ## Epic Goal

-Expand the accessibility and usability of the Azure AI Foundry Agents educational project by providing comprehensive Windows developer support and fixing/enhancing Bicep infrastructure automation, enabling all developers to set up and run the 7 notebooks with minimal friction.
+Expand the accessibility and usability of the Azure AI Foundry Agents educational project by providing comprehensive Windows developer support, fixing/enhancing Bicep infrastructure automation, and creating a one-click installer for Windows users, enabling all developers to set up and run the 7 notebooks with minimal friction.

 ---